 Yoga on the Bay with Betty Morris (registered Yoga Instructor)

-When: Wednesday, July 25 @ 4 to 5:30 pm
+When: Thursday, July 4 @ 4 to 5:30 pm

 Quill-Birchbark Workshop with Tracey Pawis (Anishinabe artist)

 Learn some local First Nations history and create your own quill-birchbark art piece!
-Tracey Pawis, curator of G’zaagin Gallery in Parry Sound, will teach us traditional Ojibway/Potawatomi birchbark-quill work, and help us connect to the people our predecessors met and traded with here.
+Tracey Pawis, of Parry Island, will teach traditional Ojibway/Potawatomi birchbark-quill work, and help us connect to the people our predecessors met and traded with here.
 To cover materials provided, a fee of $40 is required.
-Seating is limited to 15 people.
-To register, sign up with Molly Mulloy: firstname.lastname@example.org asap.
-Sign up now!
+Seating is limited to 10 people.
+To register, sign up with Penny @ firstname.lastname@example.org asap.
 Payment is by cash.
-Tracey offers a number of other workshops at the Gallery and in schools including quill box making, moccasins, medicine pouches, dream catchers and kids’ art camp.
-You can find the gallery on various social network sites, including Facebook.
+Tracey offers a number of other workshops to different groups including quill box making, moccasins, medicine pouches, dream catchers and quill & sweetgrass harvesting.l You can find the gallery on various social network sites, with Tracey Pawis (Anishinabe artist)

 When: Thursday, August 1 @ 2 -4 pm